THIRD Annual Forum 2018

 - 14.30h – 15.00h: welcome at Perdu

 - 18.00h – 19.00h: opening of the Annual Forum by Marijke Hoogenboom and Sher Doruff .
-Presentation of Cartography of a Shared Research Landscape, in collaboration with Axelle Grégoire and Matthieu Blond, Société d'Objets Cartographiques (SOC), at DAS Graduate School
+Mapping the Cartography of a Shared Research Landscape, led by the cohort in collaboration with Axelle Grégoire and Matthieu Blond, Société d'Objets Cartographiques (SOC), at DAS Graduate School

 - 19.00h: communal dinner

 Resonances between Dance and Gnosis